 One of the primary benefits of black stainless steel prong collars is their resistance to rust and corrosion.
 This makes them a great choice for dogs who spend a lot of time in water or who live in humid environments.
 Additionally, the black finish on these collars is less likely to chip or scratch than the finish on nickel-plated collars, which can help to keep them looking new for longer.

-Overall, black stainless steel collars are a great choice for dog owners whose pups have white or a very light colored coat and who want a durable, low-maintenance collar that can stand up to tough conditions.
+Overall, black stainless-steel collars are a great choice for dog owners whose pups have white or a very light-colored coat and who want a durable, low-maintenance collar that can stand up to tough conditions.
 They may be a particularly good option for dogs who spend a lot of time in water or who live in humid environments.

 Nickel-plated collars are a classic option from Herm Sprenger, and they have been used by dog trainers for decades.
 These collars are made from a high-quality steel that has been coated in nickel, which gives them a shiny, reflective finish.
 Nickel-plated collars are highly durable and resistant to wear and tear, making them a great choice for dogs who are rough on their gear.